cannam/repoint/README.md

 directory.
 Properties of a library may include

  * `vcs` - The version control system to use.
-Must be one of the recognised set of names, currently `hg` (Mercurial) or `git`
+Must be one of the recognised set of names, currently `hg` (Mercurial) or `git`.

  * `service` - The repository hosting service.
-Some services are built-in, but you can define further ones in a `services` section (see below)
+Some services are built-in, but you can define further ones in a `services` section (see "Further configuration" below).

- * `owner` - User name owning the repository at the provider
+ * `owner` - User or project name of the owner of the repository on the hosting service.

- * `repository` - Repository name at the provider, if it differs from the local library name
+ * `repository` - Repository name at the provider, if it differs from the local library name.

- * `url` - Complete URL to check out (as an alternative to specifying `service`, `owner`, etc)
+ * `url` - Complete URL to check out, as an alternative to specifying the `service`, `owner`, etc.

- * `branch` - Branch to check out if not the default
+ * `branch` - Branch to check out if not the default.

- * `pin` - Specific revision id or tag to check out
+ * `pin` - Specific revision id or tag to check out if not always the latest.

-You can also optionally have a config file `~/.vext.json` in which you can configure things like login names to use for ssh access to providers.

-A library may be listed as either pinned (having a `pin` property) or unpinned (lacking one).
-A pinned library has a specific tag or revision ID associated with it, and once it has been checked out at that tag, it won't be changed by Vext again unless the specification for it changes.
+A library that has a `pin` property is pinned to a specific tag or revision ID, and once it has been checked out at that tag or ID, it won't be changed by Vext again unless the specification for it changes.
 An unpinned library floats on a branch and is potentially updated every time `vext update` is run.

-Vext also creates a file called `vext-lock.json` each time you update a project, which stores the versions actually used in the current project directory.
-This is referred to by the command `vext install`, which installs exactly those versions.
-You can check this file into your version control system if you want to enable other users to get exactly the same revisions by running `vext install` themselves.
+Vext creates a file called `vext-lock.json` each time you update a project, which stores the versions actually used in the current project directory.
+This is then used by the command `vext install`, which installs exactly the versions listed in the lock file.
+You can check this file into your version control system to ensure that other users get the same revisions when running `vext install` themselves.

+See "Further configuration" below for more per-project and per-user configuration possibilities.

 Using the Vext tool